Back to all

 Vincente Herrera

 Inventory reconciliation compares recorded balances across systems with what physically exists, investigates differences, then posts and documents corrections so subledgers and the GL match.
-Regular reconciliation reduces shrinkage, improves COGS accuracy, and supports an audit-ready close.
+Regular resolution processes reduce shrinkage, improve COGS accuracy, and support an audit-ready close.

-If month-end still means ten tabs open and a race to trace mismatches, you are not alone.
-Most finance teams run inventory through a mix of POS, ERP, and spreadsheets, which rarely agree when volume rises and locations multiply.
-The result is late close, noisy margins, and too many manual adjustments.
+For many finance teams, month-end still means ten tabs open and a race to trace mismatches.
+Transactions flow through multiple systems such as ERPs, procurement platforms, and accounts payable systems that rarely agree when transaction volume rises or entities multiply.
+The result is late closes, noisy margins, and too many manual adjustments.

 What is inventory reconciliation?